lab1092/blender-manual_ja/manual/composite_nodes/types/filter.rst

 ------

 Bilateral blur has 2 inputs:
-   :guilabel:`Image`, for the image to be blurred.
+   *Image*, for the image to be blurred.
-   :guilabel:`Determinator`, which is non-obligatory, and is used only if connected.
+   *Determinator*, which is non-obligatory, and is used only if connected.

 if only 1st input is connected,